ADVENTURE AWAITS YOU…

 My experience in Africa changed my life so much, I came back a stronger and more determined person I felt like I could accomplish anything I set my mind to.
 It was a once in a life time opportunity for me and I will never forget it.
 When I was in Africa I learned so much about wildlife conservation I didn't know about before.
 I also loved their culture and I met some amazing people over there, everyone was so welcoming I just really did have an amazing time.
 What I learnt about myself in Africa 6 years ago I still use today.
 If I get set a challenge I go for it 100% now because I know I'm capable of anything I set mind to, where as before I probably wouldn't have tried.
 It has changed my life so thank you so much for giving me that opportunity all those years ago, I could never repay you for what this has done for me.

 I first met Angus in 2013.
 Since then we have worked together on my companies Invictus Programme for disadvantaged young adults in the UK and undertaken an 8000km rally in Southern Africa in aid of rural school children.
-In my experience, Angus’ understanding of Southern Africa and South Africa in particular, is second to none.
-His attention to detail and logistics, health & safety, risk management and connections with the right people on the ground, ensure that travelling with Africa Wild Trails is an experience you will never forget and, one that will live with, and inside you, for many years.
-When working with youth groups, Angus’ patience, integrity, insight and understanding of what they are going, and have been through, results in them connecting not only with the physical experience of spending time in Africa, but also reengages them in learning both about who they are, and the world in which they live – helping to build their motivation and determination to build a better future for both themselves and those less fortunate.
+Angus’ understanding of Southern Africa and South Africa in particular, is second to none.
+His attention to detail and logistics, health and safety, risk management and connections with the right people on the ground, ensure that travelling with Africa Wild Trails is an experience you will never forget and, one that will live with, and inside you, for many years.
+Angus’ patience, integrity, insight, and understanding of what they are going, and have been through, results in them connecting not only with the physical experience of spending time in Africa.
 Angus’ passion for conservation, people and education is an incredibly powerful combination, and one that can, and does, transform lives.

 Africa Wild Trails' offers a range of truly unique and inspirational experiences.
 My Daughter was lucky enough to go on one of them and found it to be a truly life-changing experience.
 Even now we like to look at the exiting trips on offer and hope to go on one together soon.
 I would highly recommend 'Africa Wild Trails' to anyone thinking of visiting Africa especially for the first time.
 The experienced and professional staff will soon have even the most nervous travellers soon feeling at ease.